-What is the Sticky Curriculum at Kestrel Mead?
+What is the Interwoven Curriculum at Kestrel Mead?

 The curriculum at Kestrel Mead is underpinned by interleaved learning and the development of concepts across the curriculum and over time.
 It is personalised to our context and promotes awe, wonder and reciprocity.
-All classes are exposed to five big questions per year, within which, the National Curriculum objectives are carefully mapped out, ensuring that high quality knowledge is imparted.
-Within each big questions are a bank of five little questions linked to sticky (moral and technical vocabulary) that are repeated throughout the years.
+All classes are exposed to five big questions per year, within which, the National Curriculum objectives are carefully mapped out, ensuring that high-quality knowledge is imparted.
+Within each big question, teachers focus on a little question to support the subject-specific understanding.
+Children will learn sticky words throughout their lessons, to develop their understanding of concepts and morality.
 The conceptual words are based around five categories; British values, Citizenship, UN global goals, Character and Critical thinking.
-Children are encouraged to be independent and creative in the way that they engage in their learning through a journal they create online and in a scrap book.
-Personalised homework is linked to each or our character behaviour drivers.
-High expectations and ambitious learning are evident throughout.
+Children are encouraged to be independent and creative in the way that they engage in their learning through recording their work on an online platform called Seesaw and at the end of the big question children will journal their learning in their memorable learning journals.
 There is no ceiling placed on any child; all children are supported to achieve through instructional learning, practical application activities and enrichment.
-We encourage staff and pupils to take risks, embracing and learning from mistakes.

-What will my child learn in the sticky curriculum?
+What will my child learn in the Interwoven Subjects?

 Each big question is supported by five little questions, enabling the key knowledge and skills from the National Curriculum to be taught.
-By the end of the topic, children are able to analyse and answer the big question, understanding their learning applies to life today.
+By the end of the topic, children can analyse and answer the big question, understanding their learning applies to life today.

 At the beginning of each topic, children and parents will be given a knowledge organiser.
 This shows the big question, little questions and the sticky words for the topic.
 It also shows which history or geography objectives and which art and/or design objectives will be taught throughout the topic.